yanling02/ClusterPoison/README.md

 ## Reproducing Experimental Results

-You can use the `/Target_model_S3Rec/run_finetune_sample.py` script to reproduce our experimental results.
+You can use the `/Target_model_S3Rec/run_finetune_sample.py` to reproduce our experimental results.
 This script can be used for fine-tuning on the pretrained model.